stievie/ABx/tools/obj2hm/README.md

 works best with meshes created with the `import` program.
 It may not be able to load OBJ files created with other programs.

-It can output the height map a PNG picture and ABx' own `.hm` format.
+It can output the height map as a PNG picture and in ABx' own `.hm` format.
 Additionally the data can be saved in plain text and some JSON format to make it readable by other programs.

 ## Usage